 Helm is a general purpose search and completion system that powers Spacemacs.
 It allows you to start typing and preview results in the bottom pane.
 You can search for things like emacs commands, filenames, text, and more.

-Neotree is a project sidebar that shows directory structure and let's you navigate files.
+Treemacs is a project sidebar that shows directory structure and let's you navigate files.
 It is similar to the sidebars in other editors, but you can navigate it with the keyboard using vim keybindings, like any other buffer.
+You can pin projects anywhere on the filesystem to the sidebar which makes working with multiple projects much easier.

 Magit is a very comprehensive git UI that has replaced most terminal commands for me.
 You can stage files, view diffs, commit, rebase, push etc.